ChocLang/ChocolateLanguage/README.md

 ## Building Chocolate

 Building is only supported on Windows and MacOS, because of Visual Studio.
+But for Linux you may use MonoDevelop to build it, and use mono to run the produced exe.
+However, that isn't supported and may not work.
+It is in progress.

 Open the ChocolateLanguage.sln.
 Press Ctrl+Shift+B.
 Run the ChocolateCli.exe under ChocolateCLI/bin with the necessary parameters.

+## Requirements

+.NET Core 3.1

 ## Using the ChocolateCLI